The use of ceramic surfaces in hospitality spaces | by Juergen Mayer

 Minimalism certainly helps in the design of beautiful and relaxing bathrooms, but the same applies to wellness and spa areas in hotels.
 A more uniform, linear design produces less eyestrain and aids relaxation, an effect that can be enhanced using restrained, subtle materials and creativity, skilful lighting and views of nature.

 The same principle holds true for the room furnishings.
 Porcelain not only stands out for its aesthetics, but with its durable, hygienic and easy-to-clean surfaces it is also ideal for establishments with high guest turnover rates.
 The larger the panels, the fewer joints there are and the easier it is to keep the surfaces in perfectly hygienic conditions.
-Ceramics with antibacterial active surfaces are also available.
 And because guest safety has top priority, in wet areas porcelain tiles with an appropriate slip resistance class may also be useful for windowless bathrooms with mechanical ventilation.
 Of course, porcelain tiles also offer many advantages in saunas, swimming pools and relaxation areas in hotels.

 Hotel kitchens and bars